-Since early march when the pandemic started uncontrollably spreading, doctors and nurses received a well deserved support and recognition for their sacrifices.
+Since early march when the pandemic started spreading, doctors and nurses received a well deserved support and recognition for their sacrifices.
 Yet, a key-link in the chain of this battle is rarely spoken of.
-Hospital cleaners who works relentlessly to keep hospital rooms clean and sanitized were forgotten by the public and often by the administration.
-In order to understand those working in this stigmatised profession cultureXchange interrogated Heather, a 32-year-old hospital cleaner from Minneapolis, Minnesota.
+Hospital cleaners who work relentlessly to keep rooms clean and sanitized were forgotten by the public and often by the administration.
+CultureXchange interrogated Heather, a 32-year-old hospital cleaner from Minneapolis, Minnesota.

 CultureXchange: Hello Heather, can you present yourself and your job?
 What does your work consist of?